 - It may help maintain bone strength, improve cardiovascular health, lower the risk for certain cancers, treat skin inflammation, and fight respiratory infections.

-- Some of the ways RC helps fight inflammation, infections and hormonal imbalances include mimicking the effects of estrogen.
+- Some of the ways red clover helps fight inflammation, infections and hormonal imbalances include mimicking the effects of estrogen.

 - There are several ways to use red clover, including: extracts, tinctures, topical creams, and tea.